 Fontainebleau Development owns the Fontainebleau Hotel in Miami Beach.
 Jeffrey Soffer leads this luxury real estate and hospitality group.
-The Soffer family first bought the property in 2005 through Turnberry Associates.
-They spent over $1 billion on renovations.
+The Soffer family first acquired the property in 2005 through Turnberry Associates.
+They completed a $1 billion renovation by 2008.
 Jeffrey Soffer took full control of the hotel in 2019.

 Key Takeaways